shapeshed/shapeshed.com/content/posts/goodbye_internet_explorer_hacks_well_maybe.md

-{
-  "title": "Goodbye Internet Explorer Hacks (well maybe)", "date": "2006-06-01T00:00:00+01:00",
++++
+date = "2006-06-01T00:00:00+01:00"
-  "description": "I had to do a template today and I took the opportunity to code using no hacks.
-With the impending launch of Internet Explorer 7 there are going to be many sites that won't render properly because of existing Internet Explorer hacks. ", "tags": [
+description = "I had to do a template today and I took the opportunity to code using no hacks.
+With the impending launch of Internet Explorer 7 there are going to be many sites that won't render properly because of existing Internet Explorer hacks. " tags = ["XHTML", "CSS", "Microsoft", "Browsers"] title = "Goodbye Internet Explorer Hacks (well maybe)"

-    "XHTML",
-    "CSS",
-    "Microsoft",
-    "Browsers"
-  ]
-}
++++

 ![IE7 Logo][1]